kartikc727/kartikc727.github.io/_pages/cv.md

 Led the initiative to develop cost-effective solutions for improving the 4G experience for customers and providing network insights.

+* Coordinated a team of 6 to design a statistical model using response surface methodology for optimizing network coverage.
-* Attained a 15% improvement in network throughput predictions by implementing an explainable Mixture of Experts model.
+* Attained a 15% improvement in network throughput predictions by implementing a Mixture of Experts model with PyTorch.
-* Overhauled the root cause analysis pipeline for call drops and mutes by computing SHAP scores of the input features.
+* Overhauled the call drop RCA pipeline by utilizing SHAP scores resulting in 18% fewer false positives in downstream tasks.
-* Introduced a statistical model using response surface methodology to suggest network improvement strategies at cell level.

 ## Data Scientist, Reliance Jio Infocomm Ltd.
 Jul 2019 - Jun 2021

-Used statistical and machine learning methods to gain actionable insights into customer behavior and refine retention strategies.
+Used machine learning and Bayesian statistics to gain actionable insights into customer behavior and refine retention strategies.

-* Curated over 1100 features for customer profiling on a high-performance computing cluster using Apache Spark.
-* Developed a distributed model using TensorFlow and Apache Airflow to perform churn prediction for 400M+ daily customers.
+* Deployed a distributed model with Apache Spark and MS Azure to perform churn prediction for 400M+ daily customers.
+* Curated over 1100 features for churn prediction to improve customer retention resulting in $35M/mo in additional revenue.
+* Collaborated with vendors to launch A/B testing of ad campaigns on geographic cohorts and created a Tableau dashborad.
 * Reduced data pre-processing time by 70% during ETL by implementing a multiprocessing pipeline for feature extraction.
-* Launched A/B testing of marketing campaigns on geographic cohorts improving confidence levels in demand forecasts.

 ## Intern, Claym Media and Tech Pvt.
 Ltd.
 Summer 2018